The Corfu Home From Amanda & Alan’s Greek Job Is Now Up For Sale

 It’s been an especially busy 12 months for Alan, who recently won the first edition of The Celebrity Traitors and announced the return of his biographic sitcom Changing Ends.
 But his busy schedule didn’t make him any less excited to tackle a renovation project abroad.
 Back in April, the comedian told the BBC that: ‘Greece is always my “Go To” place for holiday fun, so it will be strange for me to be packing a hard hat, drill and paint roller in my suitcase instead of my usual suntan lotion and budgie smugglers.’

 The same level of excitement predictably came from Amanda.
-‘We’re so excited to be spending another summer together bashing down walls in one of our favourite places ever,’ she said of the announcement earlier this year.
+‘We’re so excited to be spending another summer together bashing down walls in one of our favourite places ever,’ she said of the announcement.

-How Is This Series Different From The Others?
+How Was This Series Different From The Others?

-Aside from the location, Amanda & Alan’s Greek Job will tackle a slew of challenges that the duo haven’t encountered in their previous projects.
+Aside from the location, Amanda & Alan’s Greek Job tackled a slew of challenges that the duo haven’t encountered in their previous projects.

 But the biggest hurdle, according to the series’ Executive Producer, was the sheer amount of repairs and jobs that needed doing: ‘We had to replace the roof and all the floors, plus Amanda wanted her round bath.
 There was also the challenge of turning the front garden from effectively what was being used as a car park, into a dreamy Mediterranean garden.’